eSolia/eSolia_2018/content/page/consulting.en.md

 ### Discovery:

 Discovery is the bulk of the consulting engagement, where the key dialogue occurs that allows us to act as a catalyst to convince our clients to take action.
-Here, we identify the problem clearly focussing on both the presenting and root challenges, select problem dimensions to study, pick engagement team members, decide data collection methods, and then collect, filter and summarize the data.
+Here, we identify the problem clearly focusing on both the presenting and root challenges, select problem dimensions to study, pick engagement team members, decide data collection methods, and then collect, filter and summarize the data.
 Finally, an analysis of the data is performed to prepare for the next step.

 ### Feedback: